AndreaVescovini/PolyhedralDG/DG_code/README.md

 the two libraries, static and dynamic.
 In the folder `libPolyDG/doc` there should be the documentation, in HTML and LaTeX format.
 In the main page of the documentation you can find a tutorial for the use of the library.
-In the folder `libPolyDG/bin` there should be the executables of the tests, that run with the configuration file `libPolyDG/data.pot`.
+In the folder `libPolyDG/bin` there should be the executables of the tests, that run with the configuration file `libPolyDG/data.pot`, in which you can set the directory in which the meshes are.
 If you have build the dynamic version of the library before building the tests (for example if you have used `make all`), then the executables have been linked with the dynamic one, so remember to tell the loader where the library is editing